aimms/documentation/webui/combination-chart-widget.rst

 Pivoting
 --------

 In the Pivot tab of the chart options editor, one can specify how the data dimensions are to be organized in the chart.
+The dimensions shown correspond to the union of the domain indices of the model identifiers that have been specified on the contents tab.

 For example, if the <IDENTIFIER-SET> index in the X-axis section and the center index c is moved to the Grouped section, then the resulting column chart looks like in the picture below on the left: